roeeash/Compilation_Tests/README.md

 In order to use the tester, select the appropriate file:

-For example: tester for project 1 in the folder test_folder_proj1.
+For example: tester for project 1 is in the folder test_folder_proj1.

+To use tester for project 1 :

 1. clone the project